unional/type-plus/README.md

 Check if the subject type is `never`.
 This function is not very useful in actual code as TypeScript will indicate the error.
-But it can be useful when writing tests for type.
+But it can be useful when writing tests for types.

-This is useful for variable.
+This is useful for variables.
 For type level only check, do the following:

 ```ts
 assertType.isTrue(true as Equal<YourType, never>)